-- Difficulty: how hard you can expect the hike to be.
+- Difficulty: how hard or challenging you can expect the hike to be

 - Pace: the speed with which the group will travel

-- Wheels: will help determine which types of wheels are appropriate for the event
+- Wheels: indicates which types of wheels are appropriate for the event

-Easy events are usually mostly flat, with very little elevation change, no steep hills or inclines and even footing with very little loose gravel, large rocks or roots that may cause unstable footing.
-Easy hikes/walks should try to stay under 3 miles in distance to keep them accessible to all fitness/experience levels.
-By definition, easy events are typically all access.
+Easy events are usually mostly flat with very little elevation change.
+There are no steep hills or inclines with even footing and very little loose gravel, large rocks or roots that may cause unstable footing.
+Easy hikes/walks should try to stay under 3 miles to keep them accessible to all fitness/experience levels.
+By definition, easy events are typically all-access.

 Moderate – Moderate difficulty, usually a trail, carrier, check for strollers

 Moderate hikes or walks are moderate in distance and difficulty.
 They may have more inclines, hills or elevation changes, but should be manageable by anyone who is moderately active.
-Hikes under 3 miles with several steep hills or inclines, more technical terrain like rocky or root covered trail, loose gravel on inclines, narrow paths or steep, sudden drop-offs are moderate.
-Hikes 3+ miles in distance should be considered moderate, even if they are flat or otherwise easy.
+Hikes under 3 miles may have several steep hills or inclines, more technical terrain like rocky or root-covered trail, loose gravel on inclines, narrow paths or steep, sudden drop-offs.
+Hikes 3+ miles should be considered moderate, even if they are flat or otherwise easy.
 Hiking poles might be recommended, depending on footing conditions.

-While we recognize there are families out there that may want to go above and beyond the above descriptions, Hike it Baby hikes must not knowingly go above 7 miles.
-Hike it Baby hikes are focused on the shorter hikes that may be less technical, yet more accessible to the majority of families.
-You are more than welcome to do a hike that is beyond our hard level hike on your own with your new HiB friends.
+While we recognize there are families out there who may want to go above and beyond the above descriptions, Hike it Baby hikes must not knowingly go above 7 miles.
+Hike it Baby hikes are focused on the shorter hikes that may be less technical and is more accessible to the majority of families.
+You are more than welcome to do a hike that is beyond our hard level on your own with your new HiB friends.
 Please set these hikes up separately from HiB (and your branch’s Facebook discussion page).
-Hikes added to the calendar above the hard level will be deleted.
-Hikes this might apply to would be hikes that are longer than 7 miles or hikes with a significant elevation gain in 3 miles or less.
+Hikes added to the calendar above the hard level will be deleted; this includes hikes longer than 7 miles or those with a significant elevation gain in 3 miles or more.